spdx/spdx-spec/docs/serializations.md

   corresponding value from the namespace map.
 - Otherwise, the string shall remain unmodified.

-Upon completion of this procedure for all identifiers, the "@context" shall be ignored.
+Upon completion of this procedure for all identifiers, the `@context` shall be ignored.

 #### Parsing "@graph"